octo-technology/OpenTezos/docs/smartpy/installation.md

 authors: Maxime Sallerin
 ---

-This chapter aims at preparing your working environment to be ready to code, test, and compile your smart contracts.
+This chapter aims to prepare your working environment to be ready to code, test, and compile your smart contracts.

-You can code locally on your favorite _IDE_ or use the [official SmartPy online editor](https://smartpy.io/ide), designed with interesting features to facilitate development.
+You can code locally on your favourite _IDE_ or use the [official SmartPy online editor](https://smartpy.io/ide), designed with interesting features to facilitate development.

 ##  Write, test, and compile from the Online Editor

 The _SmartPy_ online editor is not just a simple text editor for smart contracts.
-It comes with a built-in simulation suite that provides powerful testing tools for developers.
+It comes with a built-in simulation suite, that provides powerful testing tools for developers.

 ![](../../static/img/smartpy/screenshot_online_editor.png)
 <small className="figure">FIGURE 1: Smartpy.io Online Editor </small>

-To familiarize yourself with _SmartPy_ you can choose among the numerous existing examples of smart contracts by going to the **Templates** tab.
+To familiarize yourself with _SmartPy_, you can choose among numerous existing examples of smart contracts by going to the **Templates** tab.

 ![](../../static/img/smartpy/screenshot_online_editor_templates.png)
 <small className="figure">FIGURE 2: Smartpy.io Online Editor Templates </small>